Bruce Almighty: Release

 Bruce Almighty was released on May 23, 2003, by Universal Pictures.
-Universal handled distribution in the United States and Canada (although they were originally planned to distribute the film worldwide) while Spyglass Entertainment handled sales rights internationally.
-Buena Vista International acquired distribution rights in a majority of regions except in Scandinavia, Portugal and Japan, where it was handled by distributors who already held deals with Spyglass in those respective territories.
-United International Pictures and Pony Canyon respectively handled theatrical and home video rights in Japan, while SF Studios handled Scandinavian distribution through subsidiaries AB Svensk Filmindustri in Sweden, SF Film A/S in Denmark and FS Film Oy in Finland.
+Universal handled distribution in the United States and Canada (although they were originally planned to distribute the film worldwide), while Spyglass Entertainment handled sales rights internationally.
+Buena Vista International acquired distribution rights in a majority of regions except in Scandinavia, Portugal, Japan and the CIS, where it was handled by distributors who already held deals with Spyglass in those respective territories.
+United International Pictures and Pony Canyon respectively handled theatrical and home video rights in Japan, while Svensk Filmindustri handled Scandinavian distribution through subsidiaries AB Svensk Filmindustri in Sweden, SF Film A/S in Denmark and FS Film Oy in Finland.

 Home media

 Bruce Almighty was released on DVD and VHS on November 25, 2003, by Universal Studios Home Video.
 The DVD version features separate widescreen and fullscreen versions, along with Dolby Digital and DTS audio tracks.
-It was later released on Blu-Ray.
+It was later released on Blu-ray.